 If the direct payments are having an adverse effect on service delivery or are no longer an efficient use of resources

 If over 16 and the child doesn’t confirm consent to receive payments

 If a person has failed to comply with the conditions of use.

 The following organisations have produced further information about personal budgets that can be found on their websites:

 South Gloucestershire Council Personal Budget Guidance

-Supportive Parents – Personal Budgets for children with SEND in South Gloucestershire (leaflet 7)
+SEND and You – Personal Budgets for children with SEND in South Gloucestershire (leaflet 7 under South Glos section)

 Contact a national charity for families with disabled children has information on Personal budget and direct payments.